Jasminewong92/Jiemin-Huang.github.io/index2.md

 __Email__    <huangjm@mail.sustc.edu.cn>

-__Adress__    No 1088,xueyuan Rd., Xili, Nanshan District,Shenzhen,Guangdong,China
+__Address__    No 1088,xueyuan Rd., Xili, Nanshan District,Shenzhen,Guangdong,China

 ## Summary

-I am an experienced front-end developer who has led development for multiple successful $1MM+ projects.
-I am passionate about building high quality apps and user interfaces with modern web technologies.
-Through being conversant in server-side engineering, visual/UX design, and project management practices, I am able to execute end-to-end on a product or project.
+I am a research assistant from Southern University of Science and Technology (SUSTech), who looking for PhD position.
+I am passionate about investigating the molecular biology and immunology.
+Through being conversant in diverse expermental skills like cloning, mouse surgery, flow cytometer as well as immunohistochemistry, I am able to execute end-to-end on a product or project.

 ##  Education